sofa-framework/doc/40_Programming_with_SOFA/10_Start_coding/60_Message_API.md

 ## How are handled the messages in Sofa Component
 Component have a 'printLog' data field that controls whether or not the msg_info() are emitted on the component side.
 An user that don't want the component to emit info messages have to set the 'printLog' to false.
 There is no equivalent way to prevent warning/error/fatal message to be emitted.
 The reason is that they are important in indicating the state of the sofa component and other componant may use them to validate that the componant is in a valid state.

-The fact that the warning/error and fatal message are always emitted by the component does not means the have to be showed to the user.
-If needed a third party application can implement its own message handler discarding (on demand) instead of printing these messages.
+The fact that the warning/error and fatal message are always emitted by the component does not means they have to be shown to the user.
+If needed, a third party application can implement its own message handler that discards (on demand) these message instead of printing them

 ## Message and unit-testing
-Messages plays an important role in Sofa as they are the principal way to convey informations on the component state.
-Message are part of the behavior of a component and should be tested accordingly.
+Messages play an important role in Sofa as they are the principal way to convey information about the component state.
+Messages are part of the behavior of a component and should be tested accordingly.

-For that there is two dedicated class in the file *applications/plugins/SofaTest/TestMessageHandler.h*
+For that there are two dedicated classes in the file *applications/plugins/SofaTest/TestMessageHandler.h*

-Using these class you can test that a component has emitted a message (as it should in the tested conditin) or the contrary, that a component emitted a message while it was not supposed to.
+Using these classes, you can test whether a component has emitted a message (as it should in the tested condition) or the contrary, that a component emitted a message while it was not supposed to.

 ```cpp